-Most places either won't insure or don't know how to properly insure a Tiny Home RV/Travel Trailer or it will be a hassle to get them to - they don't know how to classify it, what its value is, and so on.
+Most places won't insure a Tiny Home RV/Travel Trailer or it will be a hassle to get them to - they don't know how to classify it, what its value is, and so on.
 That's not the case with Tiny Home RV/Travel Trailer Insurance from Strategic Insurance Agency.
 They are Tiny Home RV/Travel Trailer insurance specialists.
 Fill out the form on their site, or you can contact Ashely Dodge directly at 719-602-1200 and ashley@mystrategicinsurance.com